 There are several different ways to submit an application for guaranty depending on which program the lender chooses and is authorized to use.
 Depending on which program is used, the maximum guaranty percentage, the maximum loan amount, the documentation and the turnaround time vary.
-This chapter describes the requirements for standard 7(a), S/RLA, CLP, PLP, SLA, SBA Express, Export Express, Patriot Express, CAPLines and the EWCP.
+This chapter describes the requirements for standard 7(a), CLP, PLP, SBA Express, the Pilot Loan Programs and the EWCP.